MikeFHS/automated-rating-curve/README.md

 ## Using ARC output with flood iundation mapping software
 -Instructions for using ARC to create inputs into the Flood Inundation Surface Topology (FIST) model can be found here.
--Instructions for using ARC to create inputs into the Flood Inundation Surface Topology (FIST) model can be found here.
+-Instructions for using ARC to create inputs into the FloodSpreader model can be found here.

 ## Authors and acknowledgment
 Mike Follum has been the lead for this project since the code was in it's AutoRoute days.
 Other contributors include Joseph Gutenson and Drew Loney.